Static Analysis Helps Telecom Toolmaker Deliver High-Quality Software

 One of the best ways to differentiate yourself in the crowded business-critical software space is to provide safe, secure, and reliable products that meet your customers’ expectations.
 But delivering defect-free software is challenging, especially if your project leverages complex constructions to optimize performance, contains millions of lines of code, and is being touched by several developers.
 This is why many businesses, such as G3 Technologies, a wireless telecommunication organization that delivers custom-tailored tools and solutions, rely on static analysis as part of their development policy.
 Download the G3 Technologies case study to learn more.

-How Does Static Analysis Support Code Quality and Security?
+How Does Static Analysis Support Code Quality & Security?

 Static analysis helps organizations achieve their software security and quality goals by checking the code against programming patterns known to make the software vulnerable to errors and security exploits.
 Static analysis code checkers look for constructions that can lead to memory leaks, code maintainability issues, and other problems and flag the constructions as violations.
 For example, many checkers will report a violation if “goto” or “jump” statements are used because they add complexity to the program logic, which increases the likelihood of software-crashing errors.